 \makeatletter \@ifundefined{linenumbers}{}{ \linenumbers \nolinenumbers } \makeatother

-\abstract {Extracting cosmological parameters from galaxy/halo catalogues with sub-percent level accuracy is an important aspect of modern cosmology, especially in view of ongoing and upcoming surveys such as Euclid, DESI, and LSST.
-While traditional two-point statistics have been known to be suboptimal for this task, recently proposed k-Nearest Neighbour (kNN) based summary statistics have demonstrated tighter constraining power.
-Building on the kNN statistics, we introduce a new field-level representation of discrete halo catalogues — NN distance maps.
-We employ this technique on the halo catalogues obtained from Quijote N-body simulation suites.
-By combining these maps with kNN-based summary statistics, we train a hybrid neural network to infer cosmological parameters, showing that the resulting constraints achieve state-of-the-art—if not the best—accuracy.
+\abstract {Extracting cosmological parameters from galaxy and halo catalogues to sub-per cent level accuracy is an important aspect of modern cosmology, especially in view of ongoing and upcoming surveys such as Euclid, DESI, and LSST.
+While traditional two-point statistics have been known to be suboptimal for this task, recently proposed k-nearest neighbour (kNN) based summary statistics have demonstrated a tighter constraining power.
+Building on the kNN statistics, we introduced a new field-level representation of discrete halo catalogues: NN distance maps.
+We employed this technique on the halo catalogues obtained from Quijote N-body simulation suites.
+By combining these maps with kNN-based summary statistics, we trained a hybrid neural network to infer cosmological parameters, showing that the resulting constraints achieve state-of-the-art accuracy, comparable to the best existing methods.
 In addition, our hybrid framework is $5-10$ times more computationally efficient than some of the existing point-cloud-based ML methods.}

 \keywords{N-body simulations – cosmology: cosmological parameters – methods: statistical}